jpodwys/prefetch/README.md

   exclusions: [],           //An array of partial links passed as strings--if the potential prefetch link contains any of these partial links, it will be ignored
   hoverDelay: 50,           //The number of miliseconds after which a sustained hover triggers a link prefetch
   enableTouch: false,       //Whether to prefetch on touchstart and therefore on mobile
-  waitForMousedown: false   //Whether to prefetch on mousedown instead of on hover });
+  waitForMousedown: false,  //Whether to prefetch on mousedown instead of on hover
+  callback: undefined       //A function that overrides the default link injection behavior });
 ```